 Google recommends using “structured data” for paywalled content:

 MicroData (HTML based)

 JSON-LD is preferred because it is easier and less invasive from a “markup” perspective.

-Structured data increases the chances that search engines will display additional data on results pages via “rich snippets”.
-To implement, you need to add into the markup of your content certain additional tags, or a “scheme” that describe the content to search engines.
+Structured data increases the chances that search engines will display additional data on results pages via "rich snippets."
+In order to implement this, you need to add into the markup of your content certain additional tags, or a “scheme,” that describe the content to search engines.
 Schemes use the vocabulary established at schema.org.